tatsuyamoriguchi/WeatherAPI/coding-challenge.md

-# Umo Coding Challenge
+# ABC Coding Challenge
 ​
-Thank you for your interest in working on the **Umo** team!
+Thank you for your interest in working on the **ABC** team!
 Below is a coding challenge we will use to evaluate your skills and see how well we would work together as a team.
 Please complete the following requirements, writing code that you would be comfortable submitting to a collaborative enterprise application codebase.
 The app does not have to have a beautiful UI but must be functional as per the requirements.
 We will discuss the code with you so be prepared to justify your architectural and stylistic choices.
 ​
 ​
 # WeatherZip